jeremiah-c-leary/vhdl-style-guide/docs/generic_rules.rst

 generic_007
 ###########

-This rule checks the generic name is uppercase.
+This rule checks the generic names have proper case.

+..
+NOTE::  The default is uppercase.

 **Violation**